 Radio Rentals and its insurance company have agreed to pay money for refunds to Rent Try $1 Buy customers, without admitting any liability.

-This settlement means the case does not have to go to trial but still has to be approved by the Federal Court.
+This settlement means the case does not have to go to trial but still had to be approved by the Federal Court.
 This happened on 20 December 2019.

 If you register for a refund you can’t have your own separate case against Radio Rentals.